trinistr/brainfuck-compiler/README.md

 ---------------------
-* scripts/ directory contains some command-line scripts which can be useful bfcompile.bat and bfcompile.sh will compile and run your Brainfuck program change_names.sh is a temporary workaround to change Windows-style function names to Linux-style
+* scripts/ directory contains some command-line scripts which can be useful bfcompile.bat and bfcompile.sh will compile and run your Brainfuck program
 * tests/ contains some exemplary programs to test functionality of the compiler